BTW-Community/Tesseract-Utils/README.md

 - "// disableMomentum <true|false\>" : disable your player's flight momentum = doesn't "slide" in the air. (default: false)

-- "// enableClickReplace <true|false>" : if enabled, when right-clicking a block in the world with a block in your hand, it will replace it. (default: false)
+- "// enableClickReplace <true|false>" : if enabled, right-clicking a block will replace it with the block in your hand (if sneaking, blocks will be placed normally). (default: false)

+- "// enableNoClip <true|false> : if enabled, the player will pass through block like it's air, but can still interact with the world. (default: false)"

 (All QoL feature are accessible through configs as well, beware if changed the modifications will be directly applied when joining the game)